To schedule time with clergy, or to schedule a meeting with a clergy member, click here.

 The Rev’d Anne Elizabeth Swiedler, Associate Rector

 Rev’d Anne Elizabeth is a native of Newton, Massachusetts and worked as a healthcare educator at Northside and Saint Joseph’s Hospitals for 18 years.
 She was ordained to the transitional diaconate in June 2002, and was ordained to the priesthood on January 25, 2003, here at St. David’s Church.
-She is married to Ed and they have 2 grown children, Chris and Caroline, and 4 grandchildren.
+She has 2 grown children, Chris and Caroline, and 5 grandchildren.
 She is a graduate of the Candler School of Theology at Emory University and studied at Sewanee School of Theology in the Anglican Studies program.